 So…what changed?

-Although there’s still some contention on what the Hummingbird update actually did, most agree that it’s placed even more of a focus on organic search results, and on delivering a user the page that best suits their needs (rather than the one with the best optimization).
+Although there’s still some debate about what the Hummingbird update actually did, most agree that it placed even more focus on organic search results.
+It prioritized delivering users the page that best suits their needs, rather than the one with the best optimization.

 As many brands were quick to find out, what may have been a simple blunder before the age of Facebook could, if not properly managed, turn into an outright catastrophe.
 Similarly, a brand which managed to impress its consumers – whether through its actions or through high-quality content – could find itself rocketed to fame in a matter of days.
 With social media, viral marketing truly came into its own; the importance of high-quality content was driven home far more by this than by anything Google could have done.

 Since its inception, the very core of Search Engine Optimization has changed.
-Although technical SEO does still play a (comparatively small) part in ranking, these days success is tied far more to creating top-notch content and finding success on social media than it is about trying to sort out what Google’s algorithms are thinking.
+Although technical SEO still plays a (comparatively small) part in ranking, these days creating top-notch content and finding success on social media tie success far more to those factors than trying to figure out what Google’s algorithms are thinking.

 Content is king, as the old cliché goes – and social media is its queen.